MicrosoftDocs/Advertising-docs/BingAds/bingads-12/reporting-service/pollgeneratereport.md

   - php
   - python
 ---
+> [!IMPORTANT]
+> This Bing Ads API Version 12 preview documentation is subject to change.
 # PollGenerateReport Service Operation - Reporting

-> [!IMPORTANT]
-> This v12 preview documentation is subject to change.

 Gets the status of a report request.

 > [!NOTE]